asadlive84/SchoolManagement/README.md

 ### Installation

-School Management requires [Django](https://www.djangoproject.com/download/) v2.2 to run.
+School Management requires [Python](https://www.python.org/downloads/) v3.6  and  [Django](https://www.djangoproject.com/download/) v2.2 to run.

 Install the dependencies and devDependencies and start the server.